Judge bars immigration policing criteria for 2 grants

 A Justice Department spokeswoman didn't immediately respond to an email seeking comment.

-The ruling applies nationwide and also includes another grant program aimed at fighting juvenile gang crime.
+The ruling applies nationwide and includes another grant program aimed at fighting juvenile gang crime.

 In a similar case, Real ruled in the city's favor in April over a grant program for hiring police officers.